-Author’s Note: Since this article was published, WinPcap project has ceased development and WinPcap and WinDump are no longer maintained.
+Author’s Note: Since this article was originally published, WinPcap project has ceased development and WinPcap and WinDump are no longer maintained.
 They recommend using Npcap instead.
 See https://www.winpcap.org/install/.
 Config modifications recommended in this article are specific to WinPcap Version 4.1.2.

 Voice Elements Platform SIP Stack (HMP Elements) in default mode can be constrained by Winsock.
 On modern servers, we have found that for all intents and purposes, HMP Elements gets limited to about 500 concurrent ports when using Winsock.

 In order to accommodate higher density VoIP deployments, Voice Elements Platform can run in a special PCAP mode that allows it to achieve higher port densities of up to 750 and potentially 1000 concurrent ports.

 If you are running 500 ports or less, you will want to continue using Winsock mode.
 By default HMP Elements uses Winsock.
 If you would like to run more than 500 ports on the same system, you should use WinPcap mode.

 - Make sure you have the latest version of HMP Elements installed

 - Modify your HmpElementsServer.exe.config configuration file to use one of the winpcap modes below.

 HMP Elements has 4 different settings for it’s packet capture mode.

 <setting name="PacketCaptureMode" serializeAs="String"> <value>Legacy</value> </setting> <setting name="PacketCaptureMode" serializeAs="String"> <value>WinSock</value> </setting> <setting name="PacketCaptureMode" serializeAs="String"> <value>WinPcap</value> </setting> <setting name="PacketCaptureMode" serializeAs="String"> <value>WinPcapReceiveOnly</value> </setting>